Radoslav Rochallyi: DNA: Canvases of Poetry/DNA: Leinwänden der Poesie

+PUNCH

-In the Punch collection, he uses poems based on mathematics, especially on mathematical equations.
-Both the texts and the equations are based on the author’s need to divide the text into a semantically and formally clear form.
+The book PUNCH was published only in English in 2020.
+In the Punch collection, author uses poems based on mathematics, especially on mathematical equations.
+Both the texts and the equations are based on the author's need to divide the text into a semantically and formally clear form.
 This work does not belong to concrete, pattern, graphic, code, FIB, or visual poetry.
 It is an alternative approach to creation.

 Poetic equations from the Punch collection was reviewed and published in journals.

 By Andrea Schmidt Rochallyi be able to find a bearable relationship between the mathematical formalism and freedom.
 Schmidt argues that his poetry is a critique of semantics and language as such.
 Schmidt, in a review in the Rain Taxi, writes that PUNCH can be considered one of the most important works of experimental poetry in the last decade.
+Later, journal Dunes Review published his poem written in a geometric plotter.

+ESSE

+The book was published in English, and Slovak in 2020.
+It is a logical-ethical essay and a thought experiment on free will.
+It deals with the problem of free will and determinism, where the author argues that free will as we perceive it is an illusion and that moral decisions are not really moral.
+According to another source, it is a logical-philosophical analysis of morality and power, describing morality only as an adaptive characteristic of a social being.

+# Mathaeata

+The book was published in English in 2021.
 Steven J Fowler in an annotation to the book # Mathaeata wrote that Rochallyi builds poetry in mathematical terms, situating a droll humour laced with Nietzchean declaration within the context of brilliantly innovative visual design.
+Both magazines and journals have published mathematical poems from this collection.

+Rovnicová poézia/ Equation Poetry

+The book was published in Slovak in 2022, by Drewo a srd publishing house in Bratislava.
+In review of the book Rovnicová poézia, Eva Urbanova wrote that penetrating the secrets of this type of poetry really requires not only willingness, but also knowledge, even though the author himself gives partial instructions in the introduction to the book.
+And although the reviewer did not understand most of the complicated formulas, she found that logic is not always necessary: on the contrary, where logic decreases, adventure increases.
+In this way, some poems became humorous statement.
+Mathematical poems from this collection, which Rochallyi translated into English, also appeared in journals published in the United States.
+Peter Petro, a professor in the Department of Slavic Studies at the University of British Columbia in Vancouver, describes how Rochallyi demonstrate the ongoing vitality and innovation of Slovak poetry.His book Equation Poetry was mentioned in the Kandelaber podcast, which is dedicated to the evaluation of literature, as an exceptional poetry book in the year 2022.